Structure of Resource Theory of Block Coherence: Preliminaries

-$\textbf{\textit{Lemma 1:}}$ A CPTP map is an IO if and only if every Kraus operator of its Kraus representation has at most one non-zero element in each column\cite{18}.

-$\textbf{\textit{Lemma 2:}}$ A CPTP map is an SIO if and only if every Kraus operator of its Kraus representation has at most one non-zero element in each column and each row as well\cite{18}.

-As, every physical operation consists of four fundamental operations, viz., addition of some ancilla system, unitary evolution, projective measurement and tracing out a subsystem; PIO is decomposed into four steps (1) adding an ancilla system B to the original system A (generally density operators of one dimensional pure state), (2) a joint incoherent unitary $U_{AB}$ applied on the total system, (3) An incoherent projective measurement on the ancilla system B(generally rank 1 PVM), (4) A classical processing channel applied to the measurement outcomes.
+Every physical operation consists of four fundamental operations, viz., adding some ancillary system, unitary evolution of the joint system, projective measurement and tracing out a subsystem.
+Hence, Physically Incoherent Operations (PIO) \cite{18} are defined in four steps: (1) adding an incoherent ancillary system B to the original system A, (2) a joint incoherent unitary $U_{AB}$ applied on the total system, (3) An incoherent projective measurement applied on the ancillary system B(generally rank 1 PVM),(4) A classical processing channel applied to the measurement outcomes .\\ Clearly, we have PIO $\subseteq$ SIO $\subseteq$ IO $\subseteq$ MIO \cite{18}.

-$\textbf{\textit{Lemma 3:}}$ A CPTP is a PIO if and only if it can be expressed as a convex combination of maps each having Kraus operators $\{K_j\}$of the form where the $P_j$ form an orthogonal and complete set of incoherent projectors on system A and $\pi_j$ are permutations\cite{18}.